Soraclee/WhereAreU/README.md

 </div>

 Steps :
+- Pensez à desactiver la protection en temps réel de votre antivirus avant de télécharger WhereAreU pour éviter qu'il ne supprime le fichier.
+(Ne vous inquiéter pas vous pouvez le réactiver après l'installation)
 - Download the latest version of [WhereAreU](https://github.com/Soraclee/WhereAreU/releases/latest)
-- Extract WhereAreU into a folder anywhere you like, it's important to put it in a folder as it will create a settings file.
+- Extract WhereAreU.exe and AutoUpdate.exe into a folder anywhere you like, it's important to put it in a folder as it will create a settings file.
 - Create a shortcut to WhereAreU.exe on your desktop
-- Add R3nzSkin.exe, R3nzSkin.dll and the Riot Games folder to your antivirus exception list, otherwise your antivirus may delete R3nzSkin.exe and R3nzSkin.dll
 - Launch the shortcut
+- Add R3nzSkin.exe, R3nzSkin.dll located in League of Legends folder and Riot Games folder to your antivirus exception list, otherwise your antivirus may delete R3nzSkin.exe and R3nzSkin.dll.
+This way your PC will not consider R3nzSkin as a virus.
 - Enjoy!